LesaneJTU/Assistive_Following_Robot/README.md

 ---

 ## **Conclusion**
 AutoNanoBot demonstrates how multiple microcontrollers, communication protocols, and sensors can be combined to create a functional assistive robot.
-The project provides practical experience in electronics, programming, and robotics while laying the foundation for future enhancements such as camera tracking, voice control, or advanced navigation.
+The project provides practical experience in electronics, programming, and robotics while laying the foundation for future enhancements such as camera tracking, or advanced navigation.